Creditors Collection Service

 Who is Creditors Collection Service?

-Creditors Collection Service, Inc. (CCS), aka CCS Roanoke, is a debt collection agency located in Roanoke, Virginia.
+Creditors Collection Service, Inc. (CCS), also known as CCS Roanoke, is a debt collection agency based in Roanoke, Virginia.
+Its primary function is to collect overdue payments from individuals on behalf of various businesses or organizations.

 Who does Creditors Collection Service collect for?